-In New Victims of the Struggling Economy: Debt Collectors? we explain how the depressed economy has made it difficult for debt collectors to do their jobs–at a time of record level debt, Americans can’t afford to make payments on their debt even if they really want to do so.
+In 8 Facts Everyone Needs to Know About the Credit Bureaus we explain how the depressed economy has made it difficult for debt collectors to do their jobs–at a time of record level debt, Americans can’t afford to make payments on their debt even if they really want to do so.
 Here are the references used in the article:

 Debt collectors: Business great but hard as ever (Associated Press)